-In February 2022, the Company entered into an exclusive collaboration agreement (the Proteovant collaboration agreement) with Oncopia Therapeutics, Inc., d/b/a Proteovant Therapeutics, Inc. (Proteovant), pursuant to which the parties will jointly research and advance up to two novel protein degrader therapies into development candidates, as well as up to two additional novel protein degrader target programs as may be mutually agreed to by the Company and Proteovant (each program is referred to as a target program).
-On a target program-by-target program basis, the Company will have an exclusive option to obtain a worldwide, exclusive license to develop and commercialize any licensed compound and licensed product under each target program.
-Proteovant will have the right to opt into the global development and U.S. commercialization of certain licensed compounds and licensed products under the second target program that the Company options, and if the parties add additional target programs, Proteovant will have the same opt-in right for the fourth target program that the Company options.
+In February 2022, the Company entered into an exclusive collaboration agreement (the Proteovant collaboration agreement) with Oncopia Therapeutics, Inc., d/b/a Proteovant Therapeutics, Inc. (Proteovant), to jointly research and advance up to two novel protein degrader therapies into development candidates, as well as up to two additional novel protein degrader target programs as may be mutually agreed to by the Company and Proteovant (each program is referred to as a target program).
+On a target program-by-target program basis, the Company has an exclusive option to obtain a worldwide, exclusive license to develop and commercialize any licensed compound and licensed product under each target program.
+Proteovant has the right to opt into the global development and U.S. commercialization of certain licensed compounds and licensed products under the second target program that the Company options, and if the parties add additional target programs, Proteovant will have the same opt-in right for the fourth target program that the Company options.